Sohaib-Snouber/master_project_ws/README.md

 2. **robot_moveit_config**: This package uses the previous package to set up the robot configuration in MoveIt using the MoveIt Setup Assistant, which generates this package.
 For more details, see [here](https://github.com/Sohaib-Snouber/master_project_ws/tree/main/src/robot_moveit_config).

+3. **mtc_tutorial**: This package contains tutorials and examples for using the MoveIt Task Constructor (MTC).
+These tutorials are helpful for learning how to plan and execute complex tasks with the robotic arm.
+For more details, see [here](https://github.com/Sohaib-Snouber/master_project_ws/tree/main/src/mtc_tutorial).

+4. **master_project_msgs**: This package contains the necessary message definitions used across the project.
+These messages help define tasks, stages, waypoints, and joint states within the project.
+For more details, see [here](https://github.com/Sohaib-Snouber/master_project_ws/tree/main/src/master_project_msgs).

 ## Running the Project
 Instructions for running the project will go here.